 Conclusion: the best mousepad for CS:GO

-This list offers a pretty wide variety of pads, ranging from very controlling pads to (for cloth, at least) pretty fast ones.
-It’s not easy to see the forest for the trees when it comes to gaming peripherals, but luckily pads are a bit easier in this regard than most other peripherals.
-If your mousepad doesn’t mess up the tracking of your mouse you’re, technically speaking, golden.
+This list offers a pretty wide variety of pads, though it does trend more towards the controlling side of things.
+It's not easy to see the forest for the trees when it comes to gaming peripherals, but luckily pads are a bit easier in this regard than most other peripherals.
+If your mousepad doesn't mess up the tracking of your mouse you're, technically speaking, golden.

 That doesn't mean that there aren't drastic differences between different products, though.
 This list (and the accompanying in-depth reviews) can hopefully serve as a baseline to see the advantages and disadvantages of certain types of pad and help you with choosing your next (or first) gaming mousepad.

-If you have any questions about any particular mousepad feel free to write a comment on one of the reviews, or contact us on Twitter.
+If you have any questions about any particular mousepad feel free to write a comment on one of the reviews, or contact us on Twitter or Discord.

 Thanks for reading!